MileHacker Logo

 Morning (9:00 AM - 12:00 PM): Begin at the V.I.
 Lenin Memorial Museum and House-Museum.
 These central sites offer a deep dive into the city's famous resident.

-Lunch (12:00 PM - 1:30 PM): Partake in a conventional Russian lunch at a local cafe or a Stolova for an authentic, budget-friendly meal.
+Lunch (12:00 PM - 1:30 PM): Partake in a traditional Russian lunch at a local cafe or a Stolova for an authentic, budget-friendly meal.

 Afternoon (1:30 PM - 5:00 PM): Explore the Simbirsk Historical and Architectural Reserve.
 Walk its charming streets and see 19th-century wooden mansions.
 Afterward, stroll along Ulitsa Goncharova, the main historical street.

 Evening (5:AFTER MIDNIGHT): Head to the Volga Embankment for sunset views, followed by dinner.
-Consider a short, casual boat ride on the Volga if available.
+Consider a short, casual boat ride on the Volga when accessible.
 Book Ulyanovsk experiences on GetYourGuide.

 Weekend Getaway 2-3 Days

-Day 1: Arrival & Lenin's Legacy: Arrive, get into your accommodation.
+Day 1: Arrival & Lenin's Legacy: Arrive, check into accommodation.
 Afternoon: Explore the V.I.
 Lenin Memorial Complex and House-Museum.
 Evening: Wander down the Volga Embankment, then dinner.

 Day 3: Art & Departure: Morning: Visit the Ulyanovsk Regional Art Museum.
 Late Morning: Explore local markets for souvenirs.
 Afternoon: Depart from Ulyanovsk.